bsmg/beat-saber-community-wiki/grips-and-tricks.md

 Here is another site by [DuoVR](https://duovr.github.io/BigPP/) where you can input your scoresaber profile and it shows you songs that you should play for a lot of PP.

 *This section is adapted from Tek's writeup in the Beat Saber Canadian discord.*

+Songs are ranked/unranked by a ranking team in the [ScoreSaber discord](https://discord.gg/WpuDMwU).
+You can follow along in this server to see what changes happen!
 # Grips
 A grip compilation by Emperor of the Internet